 Why is Andorra filling up with CBD shops?
 Is Andorra a country hostile to the cannabis industry?
-What is Andorra's position regarding marijuana?
+Are CBD flowers allowed?
+What is Andorra's position on marijuana?
 In this article we will try to answer these questions.

 What is CBD?